U.S. Government map of Greece.

 Pension Petros, a nice small hotel in Fira, the main town of Santorini.

-Let's do it!
-See the sequence below from left to right.
 First, turn right and walk up to the corner.
-Second, turn left and walk over to this grocery store.
+Second, turn left and walk over to the grocery store.
 Third, turn right and walk two blocks up to the main square, passing Corner Crepes along the way.

 Corner Crepes, a small cafe in Fira, the main town of Santorini.